The following is an overview of the tailings re-treatment process:

 Century’s transfer vessel, the M.V.
 Wunma, is custom-built for the shallow waters of the Norman River channel and is used to transfer concentrate to export ships anchored in the Gulf of Carpentaria.

 It takes approximately 12 hours for the vessel to load, transport and discharge concentrates and return to the Karumba Port.
-The vessel can operate day and night, depending on tides and weather conditions.
+The vessel operates day and night, depending on tides and weather conditions.

 M.V.
 Wunma Transhipment Vessel